astronomer/astronomer/docs/getting-started.md

 By default, you're authenticated against the last workspace you deployed to.

-### How do I get rid of any `example_dag`'s that initially show up in my deployment's DAG list?
+**How do I get rid of any `example_dag`'s that initially show up in my deployment's DAG list?**

 For now, this is unfortunately something someone on the Astronomer team has to do directly.
 If you'd like us to remove any `example_dag`'s, let us know and we'll be quick to remove them.

 Airflow 1.10's functionality actually does allow users to do this directly, so you can expect to be able to do so in the future.
 Stay peeled!

-### Can I have a NAT or single IP for each deployment?
+**Can I have a NAT or single IP for each deployment?**

 Not at the moment.

-### How is SSL handled?
+**How is SSL handled?**

 We handle ssl termination at the ssl layer, and the proxy request back to the SSL server is HTTP - so you don't need to do any SSL stuff from your end!

 You might be wondering whether or not we're able to dedicate an Internet gateway / NAT to your org and pin it to your Kubernetes workers so that other customers aren’t able to send traffic to you.

 In cloud, we run a single NAT that all internet bound traffic flows through, but unfortunately not at a customer level.
 We pretty much run solely at the Kubernetes layer, and Kubernetes doesn't have a NAT resource of any nature.
 For now, this is something you'll have to run in your own cloud.

-We're increasingly getting this request and are looking into solutions, so if you'd like to dive into this deeper with our engineers shoot us an email at support@astronomer.io
+We're increasingly getting this request and are looking into solutions, so if you'd like to dive into this deeper with our engineers send us an email at [support@astronomer.io](mailto:support@astronomer.io).